TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG_PART_2.md

 * Promotion of a product -> ...
 Product

 A corrective measure has since been implemented in `26_dataset_creation.ipynb` and the dataset was constructed anew.

+A new repo has been initiated for demo purposes.
+It loads the dataset from disc (to be improved upon after publication) and then trains a `simpletransformers` model.
+A brief evaluation part was added to illustrate the performance being approximately equat to what we describe in the paper.
+In the demo repo number of epochs was raised from 30 to 90 to account for loss of data after changing format (in fasttext format every instance appeared in 3 copies.)